lunarc/lunarc_docs/docs/batch_system.md

 disk where $SNIC_TMP/slurm_save_files exists to the submission directory regardless whether the job ends as planned or is deleted, unless there is a problem with the disk or node itself.
-Note that the slurm_save_files feature is unique to Lunarc.
+Note that the slurm_save_files feature is unique to LUNARC.

 For the required UNIX scripting you should use the following environment variables.
 Example scripts using this technique are provided in the